dflock/duncanlock.net/content/posts/tech/the-marvellous-incomplete-compendium-of-reddit-automatons.rst

 Reddit, the insanely popular internet community, had 71,435,935 unique visitors last month, with over 2,360,783 people logged in [#stats]_.

 I say people - but it turns out that not all of the denizens of Reddit are human.
-There are also 'bots.
+There are also bots.
 Lots and lots of bots.
 How many?
 No-one really knows. [#bots]_

 This is an interesting and somewhat shadowy facet of the otherwise very public reddit community, so I thought I'd take a closer look...